jbspeakr/personal-blog/_posts/2016-12-30-single-use-tokens-w-jwt.md

 - First, there is no need to setup some kind of token-registry storage.
 This would counter the idea of stateless, self-contained tokens anyway.
 - Instead, compose signature secrets based on values that change after each token usage.
 In other words: **Turn app state into HMAC-keys to guarantee one-time use of JWTs!**

 In theory, this also works with use-cases besides password-reset tokens e.g. email activation, account confirmation etc. However, my thoughts took shape while solving this specific issue.
-If you know other approaches to achieve single-use JWTs do not hesitate to write a comment.
+If you know other approaches to achieve single-use JWTs do not hesitate to drop me message [via Twitter](https://www.twitter.com/jbspeakr).
 I also appreciate feedback and further discussion.
 Thanks!